-The phrase “Progressive Web App” shouldn’t be a stranger to most of you by now — or at least to some of you who have been paying close attention to the pace at which the retail industry is moving — as it’s an emerging technology that seems to have taken the retail industry by storm in the last few years.
-This is an indirect consequence of the fact that, for years now, customers have been getting increasingly multichannel in their shopping approach, with mobile taking the lead as the current preferred method of buying.
+The phrase “Progressive Web App” shouldn’t be a stranger to most of you by now — or at least to some of you who have been paying close attention to the pace at which the retail industry is moving.
+It’s an emerging technology that has taken the retail industry by storm in the last few years.
+This is an indirect consequence of the fact that, for years now, customers have been getting increasingly multichannel in their shopping approach, with mobile taking the lead as the preferred method of buying.

 What is PWA?

-For those of you unfamiliar with the term, PWA, short for Progressive Web App, is a website that looks and feels like a native application, thanks to recent advancements in technology of the Web.
-This means users will browse Progressive Web Apps on their browser with an URL just like they do any website, but right after they land on the PWA, they get the experience of using an “app”, right on their browser, without the need to download and install one.
+PWA, abbreviation for Progressive Web App, is a website that looks and feels like a native application, thanks to recent advancements in web technology.
+This means users will browse Progressive Web Apps on their browser with an URL just like they do any website, but right after they land on the PWA, they get the experience of using an “app”, without the need to download and install one.
 How cool is that!

 Why it’s the new norm for retail

-You would expect apps to do better in the retail industry, but turns out it’s the other way around.
-Market research has shown that it isn’t that easy of a job to convert users all the way to the app-installing stage where they download a fifty-mb something version of your app, and even after when you’ve convinced your customers to download your app, 25% percent of them will open it only once and never to come back.
+You would expect apps to do better in the retail industry, but it’s the other way around.
+Market research shows that it isn’t that easy of a job to convert users all the way from finding the app to the installing stage where they download a fifty-MB-something version of your app.
+And even after when you’ve convinced your customers to download the app, 25% percent of them will open it only once and never come back.
 It just isn’t an ideal purchasing experience.

 Stories from the early adopters

-Coming from the UK is the retailing brand, Debenhams, an international multi-channel brand with over 240 stores across 27 countries, who used to find mobile conversion rate to be their biggest concern—but not anymore.
+Debenhams is an international retailing brand with over 240 stores across 27 countries.
+They used to find mobile conversion rate to be their biggest concern—but not anymore.

-At around the time of making their switch to PWA, the brand found that their weakness wasn’t really mobile traffic, since the fact of the matter was that it was the contrary, mobile traffic takes up as much as 57% of their total site traffic, making it the main purchasing channel for customers.
-This is why mobile conversion was especially important for them to make it right, as a fast and optimized path to purchase on mobile was projected to future-proof them for years to come, especially when mobile is on its way to become the new way to shop.
+At around the time of making their switch to PWA, the brand found that their weakness wasn’t really mobile traffic.
+On the contrary, mobile traffic takes up as much as 57% of their total site traffic, making it the main purchasing channel for customers.

 “We decided to launch a PWA because it’s driven by the customer experience, it’s credible technology, it offers an app-like experience on the web and it offers the best performance.”Jim Hingston, Head of Digital Product, Debenhams

-The home decor brand, Annie Selkie, struggled to find a balance between desktop and mobile performance as load time was the main reason they were finding themselves failing behind their competitors.
-And with Progressive Web App just around the corner when the brand was finding a non-compromise solution, it became a natural choice for them.
+The home decor brand, Annie Selkie, struggled to find a balance between desktop and mobile performance as load time was the main reason they were finding themselves falling behind their competitors.
+PWA ticked all the boxes that Annie Selkie required for enhanced performance, so it became a natural choice for them.

-After converting their existing website into a PWA, the site experienced a drastic improvement in the very metric that they wanted to improve—loading time.
-Average first-page load time was reduced to only 0.74s across traffic sources, thanks to which the site was able to see an influx of 40.41% increase in organic traffic.
+After converting their existing website into a PWA, the site experienced a drastic improvement in loading time.
+The average first-page load time was reduced to only 0.74s across traffic sources, thanks to which the site was able to see an influx of 40.41% increase in organic traffic.

 The time is now

-With the way the industry is moving forward, Progressive Web App is an eventual jump that brands must make in order to achieve the optimal omnichannel experience that today’s shoppers are after.
-As are any other business initiatives, there are costs associated with delays in implementation of PWA as well.
+With the way the industry is moving forward, Progressive Web App is an eventual jump that brands must make to achieve the optimal omnichannel experience.
+As are any other business initiatives, there are costs associated with delays in the implementation of PWA as well.
 Studies have shown that a retailer with $20 million in annual revenue can lose as much as $1.4 million by delaying their PWA implementation for a month, and another $6.8 million by delaying it for six months.

-This is why we encourage shop owners to go for Progressive Web App, not because it’s part of our service, but because it’s the current best way to future-proof your store against the increasing customer demands.
+This is why we encourage shop owners to go for Progressive Web App, since it’s the current best way to future-proof your store against the increasing customer demands.